Comprehensive Arrival and Departure Entebbe Airport Information

 - Will I be asked if I have enough money with me?
 Enough funds or ways to obtain funds may be asked for.
 If you are on a prepaid safari with a tour operator like us, this is not a problem.

-- Is there a limit to the amount of money I can bring into Uganda?
-There is no limit to the amount of money you can get into Uganda, and substantial amounts should be declared.
+- Is there a limit to how much money I can bring into Uganda?
+There is no limit to how much money you can get into Uganda, and substantial amounts should be declared.

 - Will I have to show my Safari Itinerary?
 Safari Itinerary with Kabiza Wilderness Safaris can be helpful with our address.
 Usually, this is not asked for, but it is good to have handy when going through Immigration.

 - What about my luggage?
 After you have passed through Immigration, it is time to pick up your luggage.
 Unlike other African Airports, there is minimal pilferage of your luggage at Entebbe International Airport.
-You can pick up a free baggage cart and proceed to the carousel, where the flight’s luggage is starting to roll in.
+You can pick up a free baggage cart and proceed to the carousel, where the flight’s luggage starts rolling in.
 Pick your bags, and the last procedure will be custom.
 In the rare case of lost, missing, or delayed baggage, report it immediately – we have put together a page of suggestions for lost luggage and continuing with your Safari.

 - How do I deal with Customs on arrival?
 This is the last procedure, and usually, a Tourist is not asked to open